Adoption Lawyers in Houston

 Welcoming a new member into the family via adoption is an exciting time for families.
 However, the adoption process can be challenging and confusing.
-The Ramos Law Firm can help you and your family members with the legal adoptions of both children and adults.
-While many firms do all types of adoptions, we focus on stepparent adoptions or adoption cases where the child has been placed with a prospective adoptive parent, either by Child Protective Services or via a family member, for an extended period of time.
-If you believe you are a candidate to adopt a child we can help to make that a reality.
-We can provide you information to determine if you meet the Texas Family Code requirements for an adoption and how to proceed.
+The Ramos Law Firm can pair you with an adoption attorney to help you and your family members with the legal adoptions of both children and adults.
+The Ramos Law Firm focuses on stepparent adoptions and adoption cases where the child has been previously placed with a prospective adoptive parent, either by Child Protective Services or via a family member, for an extended period of time.
+If you want to adopt a child, we can help make that dream a reality.
+We will provide you information necessary to determine if you meet the Texas Family Code requirements for an adoption and help you formalize your new family structure.

 What is an adoption?

 An adoption is a legal arrangement where parental rights are transferred from the natural or birth parents to the adoptive parents.
+An adoption lawyer is imperative in this process.
 The adoptive parents then become legally responsible for the child they adopt and they obtain all legal parental rights with regard to the child, as if the child were biologically born to them.

 The adoption process in Texas consists of the following:

-- Pre-Adoptive Home Study Ė This is a report prepared by a licensed social worker with experience specific to adoption studies.
+- Pre-Adoptive Home Study - As your adoption attorney will explain to you, this is a report prepared by a licensed social worker with experience specific to adoption studies.
 The information collected during a home study helps the Court decide that an adoption is in the best interest of the child.
 This process is a very detailed review of the adoptive parents and includes the following:

 - Interview of adoptive parents